Q&A with Carolina Spera: Bridging Cultures Through Tax, Leadership, and Global Insight

 Q: What is at the top of your mind in business right now?

 A: Recently, a client thanked me for sharing information about beneficial ownership requirements.
-While this doesn’t directly impact us as CPAs since it needs to be handled by law firms, the client mentioned that no one had initiated the conversation or shared the information with him before.
-Given Grassi’s network, we can easily refer clients to trusted experts.
-This is especially important since many of the clients in my division live abroad and may not have local connections.
+While this doesn’t directly impact us as CPAs since it needs to be handled by law firms, my initiative transformed uncertainty into clarity as the client mentioned that no one had initiated the conversation or shared the information with him before.
+Another example, is guiding a dual US-Italian citizen through complex compliance earning heartfelt gratitude from the potential risks and penalties.

 Q: Based on your experiences and the legacy you wish to leave, what advice would you give the next generation entering the market?